InvestMoat

 Arista's competitive durability rests on EOS Software Lock-in, AI Networking Leadership, and CloudVision System-of-Record Status:

-• AI Networking Market Leadership: Arista has captured 21.3% of the AI networking market via its Etherlink AI platform, competing directly with NVIDIA's InfiniBand as the Ethernet-first alternative for 100,000+ GPU clusters.
+• AI Networking Market Leadership: Arista's Etherlink AI platform now serves more than 100 cumulative customers (up from 4–5 in 2024), competing directly with NVIDIA's InfiniBand as the Ethernet-first alternative for 100,000+ GPU clusters.
 As a founding member of the Ultra Ethernet Consortium, Arista is standardizing next-generation AI networking protocols — a standardization play that mirrors how Cisco dominated enterprise networking for two decades.
-The $3.25B AI networking revenue target for 2026 represents a 40%+ CAGR segment growing on top of a $9B revenue base.
+Management raised the 2026 AI fabrics goal to at least $3.5B (scale-across alone ~30% / ~$1.2B), with 1.6 Tbps 7060X-E7 platforms entering trials in H2 2026.

 • CloudVision — Network System of Record: CloudVision, Arista's network management platform, serves as the system of record for network state, configuration, telemetry, and compliance across every Arista device in a customer's fleet.
-The $4.7B deferred revenue — representing 52% of annual revenue in contracted but unrecognised obligations — reflects how deeply CloudVision subscriptions are embedded in multi-year enterprise and hyperscaler planning cycles.
+Deferred revenue of ~$6.9B — up from $6.2B in Q1, with ~$600M of the sequential increase in product deferred — reflects how deeply CloudVision subscriptions and customer-acceptance clauses are embedded in multi-year enterprise and hyperscaler planning cycles.

-Arista is a strong net beneficiary of AI — AI data centers require orders of magnitude more high-speed networking than traditional cloud infrastructure, and Arista's Etherlink platform and Ultra Ethernet Consortium leadership position it as the default Ethernet alternative to NVIDIA's InfiniBand for 100K+ GPU clusters.
-EOS becomes more valuable as AI workloads require more sophisticated network automation.
-The primary AI risk is NVIDIA successfully bundling proprietary InfiniBand for the largest AI clusters before Ethernet standardization completes — but the UEC's backing from AMD, Intel, Microsoft, Meta, and Google makes this scenario difficult for NVIDIA to execute unilaterally.
+Arista is a strong net beneficiary of AI — AI data centers require orders of magnitude more high-speed networking than traditional cloud infrastructure, and Arista's Etherlink platform (now 100+ customers) and Ultra Ethernet Consortium leadership position it as the default Ethernet alternative to NVIDIA's InfiniBand for 100K+ GPU clusters.
+The Q2 2026 beat-and-raise to ~$12.6B FY revenue, with AI fabrics ≥$3.5B and campus ≥$1.25B, confirms broad-based demand across back-end AI, front-end cloud, and campus.
+EOS becomes more valuable as AI workloads require more sophisticated network automation (MRC, SRv6, SSU).
+The primary AI risk remains NVIDIA successfully bundling proprietary InfiniBand for the largest AI clusters before Ethernet standardization completes — but Etherlink's customer expansion and the UEC's backing from AMD, Intel, Microsoft, Meta, and Google make this scenario difficult for NVIDIA to execute unilaterally.

 AI-Vulnerable Moats